-As at 31 March 2014, the Group had around 114 employees in Hong Kong and the PRC and the processing factory, an independent third party with which the Group has entered into a processing agreement, had around 533 workers.
+As at 31 March 2015, the Group had approximately 93 employees in Hong Kong and approximately 399 workers in the PRC.
 The Group remunerated its employees mainly based on their individual performance.
 Apart from basic salaries, discretionary bonus, contribution to the statutory retirement scheme, the Group adopted a share option scheme whereby certain employees of the Group may be granted options to subscribe for shares of the Company.